8bitgentleman/Yape/docs/llm_prompt.md

 4. ✅ "Clear Finished" functionality works properly
 5. ✅ The extension maintains state across browser sessions

-However, we're still experiencing some issues with the display of active and completed downloads in the UI.
-The downloads get added and completed correctly, but they may not always appear in the download list.
+However, we're still experiencing some issues with the display of active download bars in the UI.
+As well as notificaitons

 ## Communication Guidelines